How to Set up a Flipboard Account

 Flipboard magazines are packages or collections of your content that you can create through your publisher profile.
 Magazines can either be powered by RSS Feeds, or you can manually add content to them from anywhere on the web by using their Google Chrome extension and/or bookmarklet.

 Flipboard's team suggests creating magazines for each of the major sections on your website and adding RSS Feeds to them to create a constant flow of traffic.
 Magazines can be hand curated as well, featuring seasonal stories, event coverage, and industry editorial packages (this is great for adding archival content).
-For example, a publication that focuses on technology may create a magazine filled with coverage on wearables or AI trends.
+For example, a publication that focuses on technology may create a magazine filled with coverage on electronic wearables or AI trends.

 To manage your magazines, go to your publisher profile, hover over the magazine, and click Edit.
 Here is where you can change its name, add a description, make the magazine private (so you can curate before you push it live), change the cover image, and add or remove RSS Feeds.